Next January I will be 8

 That made me wonder -

 ‘Not a very good thing to do to your children

 My mum likes to throw our unloved toys

 in the tip or take them to a charity shop

-Maybe I will get Dr Who’s sonic pen
+Maybe I will get Dr Who’s sonic screwdriver

-And use it to make things right again
+And use it to make things start all over.